You open a blank doc. You know you should post something. You stare at it. You close it.

 But this only works if the long-form is real.
 If you're performing in the long-form too, the short-form will inherit it.
 Lenny Rachitsky doesn't grind.
 He's genuinely curious about the people he talks to.
 The structure serves that curiosity.
 That's why you finish his episodes.

 Start with one channel.
 Know who you're talking to.
 Have something you actually want to say.
+If LinkedIn is that channel, use it to find the people who need you, not to perform for everyone.
 The expression follows.
 Everything else is just format.